elixir-europe/biohackathon-projects-2021/projects/6/PAPER.md

 # Introduction

-Data in the lipid world, while free to access suffers from a number of technical barriers to being truly Interoperable in and Accessible in the FAIR sense.
+Data in the lipid world, while free to access suffers from a number of technical barriers to being truly Interoperable and Accessible in the FAIR sense.
 This makes it harder to Reuse these resources.